Cleator Moor Celtic F.C.: History

 In the second half the Celtics had the misfortune to lose the services of W. Graham, their full back, who received a nasty kick on the ankle.
 This necessitated the one back game, and frequent offsides were given.
 The visitors got ahead by a clever shot by Trevaskis (1–2) and then the home side made an effort, in which Andy Graham, Pete Smith and E. Rogan took part, and Rogan travelling at top speed scored (2–2).
 Great excitement now prevailed, and both sides strove hard for the winning goal.
 A long, low shot was sent in, which Nolan fumbled, and before he could recover himself the ball was put through (2–3).
 Towards the end of the game, Nolan in saving, received a nasty kick from Tinnion, for which he retaliated by striking, and both players were ordered off.
 The game was keenly contested, but the Celtic could not equalise and time arrived with the score, Cleator Moor Celtic 2 goals, Frizington Athletic 3 goals.
 Mr J. Dixon, Scalegill was the referee."

 The following week saw the Celts beat Lowca 3–1 in the first round of the County Shield before taking a 6–0 beating at Keekle in the league.

 In the 1950–51 season, Cleator Moor reached the first round of the FA Cup, where they lost to Tranmere Rovers 5–0, in a match played at Workington.
 All other campaigns in the FA Cup have not seen the club progress past the second qualifying round.
 The club has also competed in the FA Vase, reaching the second round in 1986–87.

 The club joined the Wearside League in 1988–89 and spent seven seasons in that league, their best finish being in 1990–91 when they finished in eighth place.
 They rejoined the Wearside League in 2004–05.

 Cleator Moor Celtic celebrated its 100th birthday in 2008.

+After finishing second in the 2017–18 season of the Wearside League, the club joined the newly formed Division One North of the North West Counties League for the 2018–19 season.
+They spent five seasons there before getting relegated to the Premier Division of the West Lancashire League, after finishing the 2022–23 season in last place.